 Discussions about space often start with proclamations of continuity because it is mathematically convenient and traditional.
 But EthnoPhysics starts with the premise that we can understand space based on sensory experience.
-And laboratory experience clearly shows that space is quantized.
+And experimental observations clearly show that space is quantized.
 Moreover, quantization is a logical consequence of categorical descriptions, even for a continuous sensorium.
 So here is an exploration of spatial concepts based on analyzing discrete sensory experiences: Bumpy space.

 where , and are all constants.
 Since and have been defined from tallies of quarks, the orbital radius is thus established from quark counts too.
 We use it to make a rudimentary account of the expanse or extent of P.

 EthnoPhysics uses a finite categorical scheme of binary distinctions to describe sensation.
-So the number of sub-atomic events may be large but not infinite.
+So the number of quarks in a description may be large, but not infinite.
 In principle is finite and accordingly displacements may be small, negligible or nil, but not infinitesimal.
-They are finite increments of displacement.
 Later we may assume that is large enough to make an approximation to spatial continuity, only then allowing for the use of calculus.

 Let particle P be described by a chain of events written as

-where each event is characterized by its displacement.
-Then the position of event may be defined by
+where each cycle is characterized by its displacement vector.
+Then the position of the th event is defined by the sum

-Consider an ordered pair of events from noted by .
-The separation vector between these two occurrences is defined by
+Consider a pair of events from noted as and The separation vector between these two occurrences is defined by

-And the norm of the separation is defined as the distance between events
+And the norm of their separation vector is defined as the distance between events

 The foregoing definitions imply that position, separation and distance are all quantized.
 Their variation is discontinuous because EthnoPhysics is based on a finite categorical scheme of binary distinctions.